apache/arrow/docs/source/developers/cpp/building.rst

 Statically Linking
 ~~~~~~~~~~~~~~~~~~

-Static linking the Arrow libraries may require extra steps depending on your
-build configuration.
-If you are using either ``-DARROW_JEMALLOC=ON`` or
-``-DARROW_MIMALLOC=ON``, or any dependency is set to use the ``BUNDLED``
-source, then you must do some extra configuration to include these bundled
-dependencies when linking.

 When ``-DARROW_BUILD_STATIC=ON``, all build dependencies built as static
 libraries by the Arrow build system will be merged together to create a static
 library ``arrow_bundled_dependencies``.
 In UNIX-like environments (Linux, macOS,